 AMOS was awarded in February 2016 for the design, manufacturing and installation of a 2.5 m telescope for Physical Research Laboratory (PRL) of India.
-The telescope will be located in Mount Abu observatory site at Gurushikar in Rajasthan.
+The telescope is located in Mount Abu observatory site at Gurushikar in Rajasthan.
 The site situated 1680 m above the see level is one of the best in India for Astronomical Observations in the visible and infrared wavelengths (0.4 µm to 2.5 µm).
 PRL researches in astronomy and astrophysics focus mainly in the areas of exoplanets, evolution of solar system and other galaxies.
 The telescope will be operated mostly in combination with the optical fiber-fed high-resolution cross-dispersed echelle spectrograph named PARAS developed by PRL.

 The telescope design is based on a Ritchey-Chretien Cassegrain configuration with a focal length of 20 m.
 The image quality in operation is maintained thanks to the active optic system where the 2.5 m primary mirror shape is controlled by means of 42 force axial actuators and the position of the secondary by means of a hexapod.
 Built-in wavefront sensor and camera provide feedback information respectively for the active optic and tracking closed loop.
 The telescope can host at Cassegrain focus one main instrument and two side instruments that are selected automatically.